Florida GOP demands Andrew Gillum fire staffer who wore profane shirt insulting Trump voters

 "It is unbelievable to me that Andrew Gillum would not only employ, but promote on social media, a person who calls voters 'dumb f----' for electing Republicans."

-Ingoglia demanded that Gillum apologize and fire Orozco-Ballestas, calling it “hypocritical” for the nominee to endorse the kind hateful and intolerant speech “he likes to denounce."
+Ingoglia demanded that Gillum apologize and fire Orozco-Ballestas, calling it “hypocritical” for the nominee to endorse the kind of hateful and intolerant speech “he likes to denounce."

 Gillum had denounced a remark his Republican opponent Ron DeSantis made last month after they each secured their party’s nominations in November’s election for warning voters not to “monkey this up” by voting for the Democrat, who is black.